-- 324. As well, section 42 needs to be updated to include the obligation to pay women working part time in a job the same pay as the full time incumbent.
+- 323. As well, section 42 needs to be updated to include the obligation to pay women working part time in a job the same pay as the full time incumbent.
 As highlighted in Parts V and VII above, many women work part time in jobs where full time workers doing the same work are paid substantially more.
-A 2008 Vector Poll found that 72% of those polled say that the law should require that part-time and full-time workers should be paid the same hourly rate when they do the same job. - 325.
+A 2008 Vector Poll found that 72% of those polled say that the law should require that part-time and full-time workers should be paid the same hourly rate when they do the same job. - 324.
 The current section.
 42 2(d) exempts pay differences "based on any other factor than sex."
 Employers have used this exemption to argue that their payment of women doing part time work less is not sex discrimination.
-Some adjudicators under this section have concluded that an employer's wage policy may be relied

-- upon to exclude, for example, casual workers from the same wage rate.
-140 - 326.
-Adjudicators should be considering whether casual or part time "term of employment" (i.e. casual, part-time) is a device to mask a discriminatory impact.
-In other words, by an employer's mere stroke of the pen, a new category or employment status of worker is exempted from a law that women must not be paid less than men when doing similar work.
-The employer should have a bona fide non-discriminatory employment or wage policy for the existence of the separate employment status. - 327.
-Employers have been provided too wide latitude to create distinct wage rates based solely on occupation status and "term of employment". - 328.
+Some adjudicators under this section have concluded that an employer's wage policy may be relied upon to exclude, for example, casual workers from the same wage rate.
+139 - 325.
+Adjudicators should be considering whether casual or part time "term of employment" (i.e. casual, part-time) is a colourable device to mask a discriminatory motive.
+In other words, by an employer's mere stroke of the pen, a new category or employment status of worker cannot be relied on to pay female workers less.
+The employer should have a bona fide non-disciminatory employment or wage policy for the existence of the separate employment status.
+Employers have been provided too wide latitude to create distinct wage rates based solely on occupation status and "term of employment". - 326.
 In today's labour market, with the extensive reliance on precarious employment relationships, not only is s.
-42 2(d) an exemption that should be removed, but Section 42 as a whole requires modernization. - 329.
+42 2(d) an exemption that should be removed, but Section 42 as a whole requires modernization. - 327.
+The ESA should be amended to explicitly provide for equal pay for full time and part time work so employers are clearly directed to stop the practice of paying part time workers less. - 328.
 Similarly, a seniority system and merit system may also mask certain discriminatory features.
 This is particularly so where a male-dominated position is evaluated to be substantially the same as a female-dominated position.
 This hidden form of discrimination should be eliminated.
 Women should not be discriminated against where a male-dominated occupation is placed on a shorter, compact wage grid resulting in thousands of dollars less pay.
-The ESA exemptions should be fine-tuned to ensure that equal pay for equal work is a reality.141 - 330.
-The Coalition recommends that, as the majority of women work in a non-standard employment relationship, the ESA should be amended to ensure part-time, part-year, contract, temporary agency workers are paid the same rate as full-time workers when doing similar work. - 331.
-The Coalition recommends that the exemptions regarding seniority and merit systems in section 42(2) should be amended to include the principle that where the jobs are of equal value, the wage grids and wage structures should be of equal length and equal steps on the wage grid. - 332.
-To ensure that the ESA equal pay for equal work provides for substantive equality, it is time to amend s.
-42 in a manner that effectively protects women from the discrimination in the labour market.
-The modernization of s.
-42 will assist in reducing the gender wage gap. - 333.
-The Coalition recommends that the Committee look to the EU as a roadmap for modernizing the ESA to ensure that equal pay for substantially similar work is a fully realized substantive right.
-This includes the EU Directives on atypical work: the Part-Time work directive, the fixed-term work directive and the Agency Work Directive.
+The ESA exemptions should be fine-tuned to ensure that equal pay for equal work is a reality.
+140

-140 Temiskaming Hospitals, ESC 475, January 30, 1978 (Haladner)
+139 Temiskaming Hospitals, ESC 475, January 30, 1978 (Haladner)

-141 See Lakeridge Health Corporation et. al., supra. for a discussion the unequal wage structures issues.
+See Lakeridge Health Corporation et. al., supra. for a discussion the unequal wage structures issues.